-Figure 49.
-An error message is generated, indicating a code loop problem.
+Figure 50.
+An error message is generated, indicating a code loop problem

-Code loops will always generate an error during compilation and interrupt the download.
-Although, you cannot change compilation errors for code loops, you can bypass the interruption for download by changing a compiler switch.
+Code loops can generate an error during compilation and interrupt the download.
+Set the compiler switch Loops in Control Modules to Warning to bypass the interruption for download.

 However, it still might lead to unexpected execution behavior.
 It is recommended that you solve code loop problems when they occur.